 MBT is based on the concept that people with BPD have a poor capacity to mentalise.

 Mentalisation is the ability to think about thinking.
 This means examining your own thoughts and beliefs, and assessing whether they're useful, realistic and based on reality.

-For example, many people with BPD will have a sudden urge to self-harm and will then fulfil that urge without questioning it.
-They lack the ability to "step back" from that urge and say to themselves: "That is not a healthy way of thinking and I am only thinking this way because I am upset."
+For example, many people with BPD will have a sudden urge to self-harm and then fulfil that urge without questioning it.
+They lack the ability to "step back" from that urge and say to themselves: "That's not a healthy way of thinking and I'm only thinking this way because I'm upset."

 Another important part of mentalisation is to recognise that other people have their own thoughts, emotions, beliefs, wishes and needs, and your interpretation of other people's mental states may not necessarily be correct.
 In addition, you need to be aware of the potential impact your actions will have on other people's mental states.

-The goal of MBT is to improve your ability to recognise your own and others’ mental states, and to learn to "step back" from your thoughts about yourself and others and examine them to see if they are valid.
+The goal of MBT is to improve your ability to recognise your own and others' mental states, learn to "step back" from your thoughts about yourself and others and examine them to see if they're valid.

 Initially, MBT may be delivered in a hospital, where you would stay as an inpatient.
 The treatment usually consists of daily individual sessions with a therapist and group sessions with other people with BPD.

 A course of MBT usually lasts around 18 months.
 Some hospitals and specialist centres encourage you to remain as an inpatient during this time.
 Other hospitals and centres may recommend that you leave the hospital after a certain period of time but remain being treated as an outpatient, where you visit the hospital regularly.

 Therapeutic communities (TCs)